News

 The UK authorises it for use, and vaccination starts less than a week later.

-10. The UK is the first country to authorise the Oxford-AstraZeneca Covid-19 vaccine.
+The US becomes the first country to authorise emergency use of the Moderna vaccine.

 We have looked into the abyss of nationalism over the last five or ten years, and I think 2020 will be the year when we realise that is just not an option.
 And that international partnerships and collaboration are the only way to address these great challenges of the 21st century.